mohitlal31/Log-Analysis-Project-Udacity/README.md

 A simple reporting tool to present important details about a newspaper website

-The project uses python code to read the postgreSQL databases and presents answers to 3 important questions about the data.
+The project uses python code to read the postgreSQL databases and presents answers to 3 important questions about the news data.

 ### Required Libraries, Softwares and Dependencies